prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - build environments should be a minimal build environment indepdendent of the host system.
-It is recommended to have no network access, in order to ensure network inputs do not result in irreproducibility.
+It is recommended to have no network access, in order to ensure network inputs do not result in unreproducibility.

 #### What is needed to run rebuilders?